Overview

 IP Type | Static or Dynamic Public IP address |

-ThreatSTOP image builds are available on Dockerhub and is the recommended method of installation.
+The ThreatSTOP container image is available on Dockerhub and installed with the following command:

 $ docker pull threatstop/dnsfw:latest